hn275/uvic-api/README.md

 }
 ```

-- Note that the term is not set here, see `NewAPI`
+- Note that the term is not set here, see `NewAPI`.

 #### NewAPI